Why run for the board?

 - Select a candidate and nominate them formally through a vote by your board or membership.

-- You send a completed nomination form to NASCO by October 22, 2018.
+- You send a completed nomination form (linked below) to NASCO by December 1, 2023.

-October 22, 2018 - Deadline for nomination forms to be signed and submitted
+December 1, 2023 - Deadline for candidate statements and nomination forms to be signed and submitted

 Questions?
 Contact us at email@example.com.